BYLAWS OF THE JUDICIAL SECTION

 Section 4.
 Vacancies on the Board.
 Any vacancy occurring in places 1-13 shall be filled on the recommendation of the Chair and affirmed by the Board of Directors.
 The new member shall serve the remainder of any unexpired term.

 Section 5.
-Vacancy by Chair-Elect.
-In the case of a vacancy in the Chair Elect’s position, the position will remain vacant for the remainder of the year and the Nominations Committee shall include a nominee for Chair in the slate of nominees for the next scheduled election.
-Nominations will also be accepted from the floor, and the Chair shall be elected by a majority vote of those Section members present and voting at the Section’s Annual Meeting.
+Vacancy by the Chair-Elect.
+In the case of a vacancy in the Chair-Elect position due to a change in the Chair-Elect’s judicial status, the Board of Directors, at the next regularly scheduled meeting after the vacancy occurs, shall appoint a qualified Section member to serve as Chair-Elect for the remainder of the year .The Nominations Committee shall name the appointed Chair-Elect as its nominee for Chair in the slate of nominees for the next scheduled election.
+Nominations for the Chair position will also be accepted from the floor, and the Chair shall be elected by a majority vote of those Section members present and voting at the Section’s Annual Meeting.

 Section 6.
 Vacancy by Chair.
 In the case of a vacancy in the Chair’s position, the Chair-Elect shall perform the duties of the Chair for the remainder of the Chair’s term.
 In the case of the Chair’s disability, the Chair-Elect shall perform the Chair’s duties only during so much of the term as the disability continues.

 Section 7.
 Vacancy by Chair and Chair-Elect.
 In the case of a simultaneous vacancy in the Chair and Chair-Elect’s positions, the Treasurer shall call and preside over a special meeting of the Board of Directors.
 The Board of Directors shall elect one of its members as Chair to serve for the remainder of the year who is qualified to serve, according to the rotation schedule described in these Bylaws.
-The Chair-Elect’s position will remain vacant for the remainder of the term.
+The Board of Directors shall also appoint a qualified Section member to serve as Chair-Elect for the remainder of the year who will be the nominee for Chair in the Nominations Committee’s slate of nominees for the next scheduled election.

 Section 1.
 Annual Meeting.
 The Annual Meeting of the Section shall be held at a time and place to be determined by the Judicial Section Board of Directors, with such program and such order of business as may be formulated by the Chair of the Section, with the advice and consent of the Board of Directors.